Maya Chinchilla: The Cha Cha Files (2014)

 The Cha Cha Files is a collection of poems that brings to light the Diaspora of the Central American in the United States.
 The book is a queer text that uses erotic language and writing, while using autobiographical references to emphasize the struggles of the Central American Woman.
 In addition she discusses gender performance while articulating and reclaiming her mestiza and indigenous roots.

+Through her work in the Cha Cha Files, Chinchilla uses her poetry to delve into the complexities having an intersection of identity between having Guatemalan identity and living in the United States, especially as a queer person.
+Within the 4 parts of her collection of poems, she uses various literary tactics to discuss an "in-between" space of home and identity between these intersections.
+As Chinchilla describes such as status as a "Central-American American," she further looks at connections and similarities between North and Central America through themes like gender and queer identity while still acknowledging power imbalances between the continents.
+She attempts to break down barriers between what is described as the "borderlands" by playing with language and linguistics in her writing between Spanish accents and spelling.

+She articulates a wide range of conflicting emotions through her writing as she grapples with her own status, such as challenging readers about stereotypes, and longing for her home and heritage.
+She writes to demonstrate the struggles of the modern-day immigrant in the United States through vulnerability and fostering community.
+Her poems also emphasize the hardships of dealing with the conflict and violence that occurs both in Guatemala, but also in the US towards migrants.

 Other literary works

 Church at Night was written by Maya Chinchilla after the Orlando nightclub shooting.
 In 2018, the poem was published in A Journal of Lesbian and Gay Studies.

 Femme on Purpose appears in The Jota Anthology.

 In her poem "Central Americanamerican" she "diffracts the construction of Central American identity beyond a geographic notion and along the multiple coordinates of migrations, generations, heritages, languages, ethnicities, races, sexualities, cultures, and discourses magnified in the Central American diasporas."